alephnode/alephnode/src/pages/10-typescript-node-api/index.md

 A controller declared using TypeScript is practically identical to one in vanilla JS, with the exception that the request and response parameters are bound to the respective types exposed by Express's types library.

-With our first controller out of the way, let's dig into the main logic involved in the app: the boxes for in my storage unit.
+With our first controller out of the way, let's dig into the main logic involved in the app: the boxes in my storage unit.

 _backend/src/controllers/home.ts:_